Nearly 200 Believed Missing After Taiwan's Earthquake

 “At first it wasn’t that big … we get this sort of thing all the time and it’s really nothing.
 But then it got really terrifying,” Chen Ming-hui said after he was reunited with his son and grandson.
 “It was really scary.”

-Other buildings shifted on their foundations due to the magnitude-6.4 quake late Tuesday and rescuers used ladders, ropes and cranes to get residents to safety.
+Other buildings shifted on their foundations and rescuers used ladders, ropes and cranes to get residents to safety.

-Taiwanese media reported that a separate hotel known as the Beautiful Life Hotel was tilting.
-Taiwan’s Central News Agency also posted photos showing a road fractured in several parts.
+Taiwanese media reported that a separate hotel known as the Beautiful Life Hotel also was tilting.
+Taiwan’s Central News Agency posted photos showing a road fractured in several parts.

-Bridges and some highways were closed pending inspections after buckling due to the force of the quake.
+Bridges and some highways were closed pending inspections.

 With aftershocks continuing through the night, residents were being directed to shelters, including a newly built baseball stadium, where beds and hot food were provided.